patrickbucher/learning-rust/diary.md

+# Day 144 (2024-08-15)

+I finished working through chapter 4 and wrote a function to find the maximum value in an array (or vector), which was the final exercise.
+Now I hope for more interesting work to do.

 # Day 143 (2024-08-14)

 I wrote a function that draws a random value of a collection based on its item